muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)
 ### (m72)
 - Improvements: new "outputs" verbose mode to track outputs (warning, very verbose, will slow things down considerably)
+- New: XY pads (or multidimensional data) for OSC inputs allow to specify which argument is used.
+The UI was also modified to allow duplicate OSC inputs provided that they use different source parameters.
+When the action is listened to, the UI will automatically determine how many parameters were sent.
+That also means that manual entries will default to 1 parameter for now (I'll see if I can improve that).
+- API: Events now have an override input type (optional).
+- Fix: syslog consolidated to eliminate 476 calls.
 - Fix: macro keyboard output using correct API call for remote control.
 - Fix: mode switch action entries reverting to default settings in certain conditions.
 - Improvement: performance optimization related to logging.